How To Bottle Feed

 Your baby shows you cues to let you know when they are hungry.
 These cues get stronger as they get hungrier until they cry as a last signal to you.

-As you come to know your baby, you'll start to notice their personal feeding cues, here are some common cues:
+As you come to know your baby, you'll start to notice their personal feeding cues.
+Here are some common cues to look out for;

 - Crying—a late sign of hunger.

 Babies have very tiny tummies and because of this will feed little and often for quite some time after they are born.
 Look at the image below to see how much milk your baby's tummy can take.

 Formula feed tubs or cartons will often give a recommended amount of milk for the age of your baby.
 We recommend using responsive/paced feeding so your baby can let you know when and how much they want to feed.
 If baby drinks more than their tummy can hold they may bring some milk back up or appear uncomfortable and unsettle after the feed.

 Wet and dirty nappies are the best indicator that your baby is receiving enough milk.
 They should have around 6 wet nappies a day from a few days after the birth.
 Nappies should be soaked through with clear or pale yellow urine, or feel heavy.

 Other signs that your baby is getting enough milk and is well are;

 - Your baby will be alert when they are awake and wake by themselves asking for food